jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/2_Loadcase/1_Curv_Theory.typ

 #summary_([
 In summary, the investigation of fill media effects on pressurized structures has revealed several significant findings.
 Under static external loading, both the internal pressure and the choice of medium demonstrate substantial influence on structural behavior.
 Water-filled pipes consistently exhibited superior performance compared to air-filled counterparts, achieving higher maximum bending moments and greater curvature tolerance across all tested pressure ranges.
 The relationship between internal pressure and structural response showed distinct patterns: while both media demonstrated similar increases in maximum bending moment with pressure elevation, their curvature responses differed markedly.
-A simplified conceptual model based on molecular behavior was proposed to explain these observations, suggesting that the incompressible nature of liquids enables more effective load transfer compared to gases.
+A simplified conceptual model based on molecular behavior was proposed to explain these observations, suggesting that the incompressible nature of liquids enables more effective load transfer in contrast with to gases.
 The investigation also highlighted important implications for current testing standards, particularly regarding the use of substitute fill media in certification procedures.
 Statistical methods were proposed for quantifying the relationships between different fill media, which could provide valuable insights for future testing protocols.
 These findings underscore the importance of considering fill medium effects in structural design and testing, particularly for applications involving pressurized vessels under external loading conditions as it is the case for #glspl("swith").
 ])